-A restricted registration permits a broker to effect any type of Property and Casualty coverages but the broker is required to have sufficient knowledge of the coverages in order to handle the client's needs in a professional and competent manner.
+A restricted registration permits a broker to put into effect any type of Property and Casualty coverages, but the broker is required to have sufficient knowledge of the coverages in order to handle the client's needs in a professional and competent manner.

 Successful candidates may gain employment through any Registered Brokerage in the Province of Ontario.
 If a candidate does not become employed and registered within 12 months, the student will be required to re-write a RIBO examination.

 The Insurance Brokers Association of Ontario, IBAH, Mohawk College and the Instructors are not responsible for obtaining such employment or recommending employment opportunities.

 The Basic Broker Preparation Course satisfies the Basic Broker Skill Requirement as established by the Registered Insurance Brokers of Ontario (RIBO).
 It is a lengthy and fast-moving course that requires attendance at all lectures.
 It is recommended that a student spend a minimum of 3-4 hours in private study between each lecture.
 Emphasis is placed on Insurance Principles and personal automobile and property coverages.